open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 spec:
   prioritizerName: CustomizeResourceRatioCPU
 ```
-3. The agent on managed cluster watch the new ManagedClusterScalar CR and update score into it.
-The agent refresh the score periodically before expire time.
+3. The agent on managed cluster watch the new ManagedClusterScalar CR and update scalar into it.
+The agent refresh the scalar periodically before expire time.
 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1alpha1
 kind: ManagedClusterScalar